FRACerqueira/RingBufferPlus/docs/addlogprovider.md

 ### RingBufferLogLevel Type

-Defina o nível de log padrão para setter /information/trace.
+Set default log level to setter/information/trace.
 Error and warning log levels are not affected.

 - Trace
 - Debug